mathworks/matlab-azure-devops-extension/overview.md

 ------------------------- | ---------------
 `command`                   | (Required) Script, function, or statement to execute.
 If the value of `command` is the name of a MATLAB script or function, do not specify the file extension.
 If you specify more than one MATLAB command, use a comma or semicolon to separate the commands.<br/>**Example:** `'myscript'`<br/>**Example:** `'results = runtests, assertSuccess(results);'`

-MATLAB exits with exit code 0 if the the specified script, function, or statement executes successfully without error.
+MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the build to fail.
 You can use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions in the command to ensure that builds fail when necessary.

 When you use this task, all of the required files must be on the MATLAB search path.